C3-UC3M/c3-web/docs/cai.md

 # Request Access

 ## How to request access to C3
+The following steps must be performed only by the Principal Investigator of your research project.
+Please contact your PI if you need access to C3.

 1. Register as a [CAI user](https://www.uc3m.es/corefacilities/new-users). **Important for UC3M users**: you must specify the project code for invoicing.

 2. Fill out [this form](https://aplicaciones.uc3m.es/formulario/c3_solicitud).